• Skip to primary navigation

 26 Days of Your Favorite Things Challenge

-Last Modified: January 24, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: December 9, 2024 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 You are probably asking, "Why should I do this?"
-Well, the answer is, because you need to know what you truly, above all else, love in your home.
+Well, the answer is, that you need to know what you truly, above all else, love in your home.
 By determining what you love, you can then find what you don't care too much about.
 And, therefore, get rid of those items.
 It is not all about needing the item.
 It is quite emotional.
 People buy things for several reasons.
 Below are some of the reasons you may have when you buy something.

 Reasons why you buy things for your home.

-You need the item.
 The item is one you use often.
 It helps you make your daily activities easier to manage.

-The item represents a goal you want to achieve.
 Say you want to start using a planner.
 You research different planners and find one that works for you.
-But, something in your life changes, a new job, you go back to school, and you realize the planner you pick would not work for that new pivot in your life.
+But, something in your life changes: a new job, you go back to school, and you realize the planner you picked would not work for that new pivot in your life.

-It reminds you of something in the past you want to recapture.
 Fashion trends come around every few years.
 A style you loved when you were a teenager is now in fashion again.
 You go and buy it.
-Then realize the item does not look as good as it did when you were a teenager.
+Then, realize the item does not look as good as it did when you were a teenager.
 But, you keep it anyway.

-The item represents a future wish.
 Say you were thinking about getting a bike to do exercise next year.
-You go to the store and find a helmet and purchase it because it was on sale.
-But, the next year rolls around and you end up not getting the bike.
-Now you are left with a helmet you may not use for a wish you created.
+You go to the store, find a helmet, and purchase it because it is on sale.
+But the next year rolls around, and you end up not getting the bike.
+Now, you are left with a helmet you may not use for a wish you created.

-It represents an ideal situation.
 This could be an office desk that would help you be more organized during your workday.
-But, you never assemble it, or it lacks space to store items properly.
+But you never assemble it, or it lacks space to store items properly.

-The item replaces an emotional reaction you want to overcome.
 The word "shopaholic" comes to mind.
-A shopper that turns to shop when needing comfort from other areas of their lives.
+A shopper turns to shopping when they need comfort from other areas of their lives.

 Some of these items may not be items you love and are grateful to have in your home.
 Below are some articles I found on top of stuff and emotions.